Davos: Green transition is '$50-trillion investment opportunity' | DW | 28.01.2021

 The weeklong summit — held online this year due to the global coronavirus outbreak — devoted over a day's worth of discussions to issues surrounding climate change, including how to restructure an economy based around the consumption of carbon-producing fossil fuels.

 Over several panels, both politicians and business leaders highlighted the economic potential of the green transition.
-The real challenge, they say, will be getting investments where they are needed most.
+The real challenge, they said, will be getting investments where they are needed most.

 "These are interesting assets," he said, "both for social reasons, and because they should generate an acceptable return" for investors.

-"Businesses realize you can't succeed in a failing world," said Executive Vice Chair of Mastercard Ann Cairns in a session on pathways to global transformation.
+"Businesses realize you can't succeed in a failing world," said Ann Cairns, executive vice chair of Mastercard, in a session on pathways to global transformation.

 There is "pressure from all sides for sustainability," from shareholders as well as from consumers.
 "Consumers are protesting with their feet," she said.

-European Commissioner for Financial Stability, Financial Services and the Capital Markets Union Mairead McGuinness pointed out that investors' increasing sensitivity to climate issues would affect investment strategies.
+Mairead McGuinness, the EU commissioner in charge of financial services, pointed out that investors' increasing sensitivity to climate issues would affect investment strategies.

 "There was an enormous amount of investment into brown technology until now," she said, referring to technologies using traditional fossil fuels like oil and coal, which are destructive to the environment.

-US companies are starting to move away from "shareholder capitalism" — when a company's primary purpose is to deliver a return on investment for its stockholders — something has already been happening in Europe for some time, said the CEO of Swiss-based reinsurance company Swiss Re, Christian Mumenthaler.
+US companies are starting to move away from "shareholder capitalism" — when a company's primary purpose is to deliver a return on investment for its stockholders — something that has already been happening in Europe for some time, said Christian Mumenthaler, the CEO of Swiss-based reinsurance company Swiss Re.

 "Shareholders are changing their opinion," he said.
 "The public opinion is shifting.
 Major shareholders are pension funds.
 Pension funds feel the pressure, and they start to put pressure on companies," he said.